 Most toothpaste brands contain menthol which helps soothe insect bites and reduce itching.
 Toothpaste also contains anti-inflammatory properties to help reduce redness and swelling.
 This and other toothpaste hacks prove toothpaste does more than just clean teeth.

 8) Burn herbs to help drive away mosquitoes, flies, and other insects.

 Insect and even animals hate the smell of burning herbs.
 Throw some sprigs of thyme, mint, or lavender on a campfire to keep away mosquitos and other insects.

 9) To help start a fire, light a wax crayon.

 Wax crayons can be used as a candle and burn as much as 30 minutes!
 Because it contains combustible material, it can also be used to easily start a fire in combination with small dry branches and twigs.

 Your body needs water to survive and getting fresh water, even a little in survival situations.
 All you need is two containers and a t-shirt or other clean fabric.
 Place the container of dirty water elevated above another container and place the t-shirt so that both ends are at the bottom of both buckets.
 You’ll start to get clean water within an hour but as a precaution, it’s best to boil it first.

-11) Place dry branches in an egg carton to light a fire quickly.
+11) And the last wilderness survival tip: Place dry branches in an egg carton to light a fire quickly.